CHECKLIST ON WHAT IS NEEDED FOR YOUR NEW PETS:

 and we do not recommend Peckish Performance Layer Pellets.

-We also DO NOT recommend a grain based diet for hylines
+We also DO NOT recommend a grain based diet* or game bird feed for hylines

 Feeding hylines grain based diet leads to nutritional deficiencies over time which in turn leads to health problems.
 However they will enjoy a small treat of whole grain feed such as Peckish Free Range Layer mix, or Seedhouse Natural Layer as well if you would like to offer it.
 This should only ever be given as a treat and not allow your birds to fill up on it or rely on it (see previous note on nutrition)